IIIF/api/source/api/extension/navplace/index.md

 *   A Feature object has a `type` property with the value "Feature".
 *   A Feature object has a property with the name `geometry`.
 The value of the `geometry` property _SHALL_ be either a Geometry object as defined above or, in the case that the Feature is unlocated, a JSON null value.
 *   A Feature object has a property with the name `properties`.
 The value of the `properties` property is an object (any JSON object or a JSON null value).
-*   If a Feature has a commonly used identifier, that identifier _SHOULD_ be included as a property of the Feature object with the name `id`, and the value of this property is either a string or number.
+*   If a Feature has a commonly used identifier, that identifier _SHOULD_ be included as a property of the Feature object with the name `id`.
+The value must be a string, and the value must be an HTTP(S) URI for resources defined by the IIIF Presentation API 3

 #### 2.1.3 Feature Collection